-It’s not intuitive, but while you may look bigger and feel stronger while working out, you don’t grow in the gym.
+It’s not intuitive, but while you may look bigger and feel stronger in the gym working out, it’s not where you gain.

 Rest, especially sleep, is where all gains are truly attained.
 A solid sleep routine leads to better health.

-To see my actual workout routine for the next 12 months, including diet and recipes, fitness and stretching calendar, advice on apps, supplements, and much more, sign up for my newsletter and I’ll send you my tool kit.
+To see my actual workout routine for the next 12 months, including nutrition advice, fitness and stretching calendar, recommendations for best apps, supplements, and much more, sign up for my newsletter and we’ll get the ball rolling with a free toolkit.

 If you need anything at all, let me know how I can help.